 Government capital funding remains a key risk area.
-Capital funding is required for the maintenance of the academy trust assets and improvements.
+Capital funding is required for the maintenance of the academy trust assets and improvements and to help ensure that the trust's estate is safe, well maintained and complies with relevant regulations.
 Capital funding is a bidding process that each academy trust with fewer than 5 schools is eligible for, and it should be noted that as the number of academies increases the amount of the funding pot does not automatically increase and the bidding is becoming increasingly competitive.
 The risk is that funding bids are not successful and that key infrastructure components fail before remedial works can be carried out of that there is a serious safeguarding issue.
 The risk is mitigated by retaining a specialist firm to assist with bid preparation and project management, by maintaining a list of prioritised repairs and maintenance projects and ensuring that all inspections and testing of the school facilities and equipment are carried out on a timely basis.
+The trust retains an external Health & Safety specialist to ensure that the trust's estate is safe, well maintained and complies with relevant regulations.
+The Site Manager is currently working towards the Nebosh qualification.